MyMQL/SCP-372/README.md

 ## 🌍 **Description ENG**

-**SCP-372 Plugin** is an advanced server plugin for SCP: Secret Laboratory that introduces **SCP-372** – an invisible and exceptionally fast entity.
+**SCP-372** is an advanced server plugin for SCP: Secret Laboratory that introduces **SCP-372** – an invisible and exceptionally fast entity.
 SCP-372 becomes temporarily visible after shooting or interacting with objects.

 ### ✨ **Features**
 - 📌 **Invisibility**: Automatically applies the `Invisible` effect to SCP-372.